CEED/libCEED/examples/fluids/README.md

 ### Boundary conditions

 Boundary conditions for compressible viscous flows are notoriously tricky.
-Here we offer some recommendations
+Here we offer some recommendations.

 #### Inflow